Hero background

 🏡 Your accommodation in Ahero

-You will stay directly at the Ahero Community Resource Centre, immersed in the life of the rural community.
-The accommodation is simple but welcoming, designed for those who want to experience the project from the inside.
+You'll be based directly at the Ahero Community Resource Centre, set in the heart of the rural community.
+The accommodation is basic but welcoming, set up for anyone who wants to live the project from the inside.

 🛏️ Rooms and set-up